23 epic solo trips for women in 2023

-Women are travelling independently more than ever and with International Women’s Day celebrated this week (Wednesday, March 8) Amy Bizzarri has sourced 23 of the best female-friendly solo travel adventures for 2023.
+Women are travelling independently more than ever and with International Women’s Day today Amy Bizzarri has sourced 23 of the best female-friendly solo travel adventures for 2023.

 Settle into a treetop abode in Jamaica